 Proper long-term care ensures your smile remains stable, functional, and beautiful, whether you’ve replaced a single missing tooth or opted for a full-mouth restoration with All-on-4 dental implants.
 The daily habits you build now are what will protect your smile for years to come.
 It’s a simple trade-off: a few minutes of care each day for a lifetime of confident smiles.
 By committing to a solid oral hygiene routine and regular professional check-ups, you give your implants the best possible chance to succeed.

-Your New Oral Hygiene Routine
+Building Your New Oral Hygiene Routine

 Your daily cleaning routine is your first line of defense.
 You’ll need to brush and floss every day to prevent plaque buildup and keep your gums healthy.
 Use a soft-bristled toothbrush and non-abrasive toothpaste to gently clean all surfaces of the implant crown and around the gum line.
 Be thorough but gentle.